-Demi Lovato is an American singer, songwriter, and actress who began her career on Barney & Friends.
-She gained wider recognition through her role as Mitchie Torres in Disney's Camp Rock films.
-Her debut single, "This Is Me," a duet with Joe Jonas from the Camp Rock soundtrack, reached number nine on the Billboard Hot 100, marking the beginning of her successful career in music and entertainment.
+Demi Lovato is an American singer, songwriter, and actress who gained prominence through Disney Channel.
+She began her career on Barney & Friends and later starred in As the Bell Rings.
+Her breakthrough role was as Mitchie Torres in the Camp Rock films, with her debut single "This Is Me," a duet with Joe Jonas, reaching the top 10 on the Billboard Hot 100.

 In May 2009, Demi Lovato was named an Honorary Ambassador of Education by the American Partnership For Eosinophilic Disorders.

-In January 2010, Demi Lovato was featured in a public-service announcement for Voto Latino, promoting the organization's "Be Counted" campaign in anticipation of the 2010 United States Census.
+In January 2010, Demi Lovato was featured in a public-service announcement for Voto Latino to promote the organization's "Be Counted" campaign ahead of the 2010 United States census.

-Demi Lovato began an on-again, off-again relationship with actor Wilmer Valderrama in August 2010, when Valderrama was 29 and Lovato was 18.
+In August 2010, Demi Lovato began an on-again, off-again relationship with actor Wilmer Valderrama.
+Valderrama was 29 and Lovato was 18 at the time.

 In October 2010, Demi Lovato served as spokesperson for the anti-bullying organization PACER and appeared on America's Next Top Model to speak out against bullying.